Neuralpoiesis

 An embodied, algorithmic framework designed to evoke emotional connection through the generation of memory sensation visualizations using neural radiance fields (NeRFs).

-Inspired by Maturana and Varela's Autopoiesis and Cognition: The Realization of the Living (1980), Edith Stein’s concept of non-actuality (1917), and Rosi Braidotti’s nomadic subjects (1994), the term neuralpoiesis describes visual artifacts generated through technological rituals of becoming.
+Inspired by Edith Stein’s concept of non-actuality (1917), Karen Barad’s intra-action (2007) and Rosi Braidotti’s Posthuman Feminism (2022), the term neuralpoiesis describes visual artifacts generated through technological rituals of reorientation.

-Emphasizing the nature of memory as a fusion of past sensations and present encounters while highlighting the transformative potential of embodied, algorithmic processes, neuralpoiesis positions 3D scanning as a posthuman feminist approach to producing non-actual memories and emotional connection using a technologically mediated, embodied visual practice.
+Emphasizing memory as a fusion of past sensations and present encounters while highlighting the transformative potential of embodied, technological processes, neuralpoiesis positions algorithmic memory rituals as a posthuman feminist praxis for generating non-actual memories and emotional connection via technologically mediated, embodied visual practices.

 Algorithmic Memory Ritual